Codeh4ck/Streamliner/README.md

 A waiter receives a `T` model from the previous blocks and waits for a given `TimeSpan` amount of time before sending the model to the following blocks.
 A waiter has no underlying action similar to producers, transformers or consumers because the functionality is predetermined and is always standard.
-The only information it needs is the `TimeSpan WaitFor { get; set; }` property that is defined in the `IWaitable` interface to be declared.
+The only required is the `TimeSpan WaitFor { get; set; }` property that is defined in the `IWaitable` interface to be defined.